-A Treasure Trove of Mid-Century Modern Design
+Mid-Century Modern Design at Elmet

 Elmet Farmhouse is full of surprises.
 That’s why our guests enjoy it so much, because every room contains unexpected design delights.
-Wherever you go, there are inspiring things to look at, not just in the living room but the bedrooms and bathrooms as well.
+Wherever you go, there are inspiring things to look at, not just in the living room but in the kitchen, bedrooms and bathrooms as well.

 An intriguing mixture of ancient and modern, the interiors blend original 18th century features with choice vintage and contemporary design.
 A holiday cottage like no other, Elmet Farmhouse is wonderfully quirky and totally unique.